 In September 2020, the first phase of the financial review and recommendation was presented by the Chancellor pertaining to the institutional integrations overview and Phase 1.
 This recommendation moved from three combinations to two combinations based on the analysis.
-On October 14, 2020, in accordance with Act 50, the Chancellor presented to the Board the report and recommendations of the financial stability of any impacted institution.
-The report and recommendation were contained within the Board PowerPoint presentation with appendices and the Board affirmation.
+On October 14, 2020, in accordance with Act 50, the Chancellor presented to the Board the report and recommendation were contained within the Board PowerPoint presentation with appendices and the Board affirmation.
 Upon receipt of the report and recommendation, which showed the benefits and opportunities of the two combinations of integrations, the Board affirmed the ongoing institutional integrations process and authorized the Chancellor to proceed with the development of appropriate implementation plans for review by the Board in 2021.